 The Spaniard moved to the 125cc World Championship ahead of the 2011 season with the SuperMartxé VIP team.
 He impressed during pre-season testing at Valencia and finished ninth on his Grand Prix début in Qatar.

-After retiring at Jerez due to a technical issue, Viñales finished fourth at Estoril, narrowly missing out on a podium to Johann Zarco in a photo finish, with the margin between the pair being 0.002 seconds.
-Two weeks later at Le Mans, Viñales took his first front-row grid start with a third place and his first victory by 0.048 seconds at the age of 16 years, 123 days.
+After retiring at Jerez due to a technical issue, Viñales finished fourth at Estoril, narrowly missing out on a podium to Johann Zarco in a photo finish, with a margin between the pair of just 0.002s.
+Two weeks later at Le Mans, Viñales took his first front-row grid start with a third place and went on to seal his first victory by 0.048s at the age of 16 years, 123 days.

-In 2016 Viñales shone.
-At the fifth Grand Prix of the season he finished third for his first MotoGP podium in France and it wasn’t before long that he got to step on the top of the rostrum.
+In 2016 Viñales shone again.
+At the fifth Grand Prix of the season he finished third for his first MotoGP podium in France and it wasn’t before long that he got to step onto the top of the rostrum.
 At the twelfth race, the British Grand Prix, he registered his first ever MotoGP win.
 He finished the season strong with two more third places in Japan and on Phillip Island, to secure fourth place in championship.
 His talent and strong mentality were undeniable and did not go unnoticed by Yamaha, who signed Viñales for the 2017 and 2018 season with the Movistar Yamaha MotoGP team.

 contested in total